Coffee cupping is the process of observing and evaluating the various tastes, aromas, and characteristics of a particular type of coffee.

 So your office isn’t quite at coffee geek level, but your colleagues do appreciate a well made cup of coffee.
 Maybe you’re also looking for a fun activity to get everyone out of their everyday routine and trying something new and exciting.
-A team coffee tasting is a great idea – it’s interactive, fun and incredibly cheap to run.
+A team coffee cupping session is a great idea – it’s interactive, fun and incredibly cheap to run.

 But organising an office coffee cupping session also shows that, as an employer or manager, your team’s interests, education and workplace wellbeing are important to you.
 Care can be as simple an act as showing a genuine interest in employees’ hot drink habits, and everyone wants to work in a place where they feel cared about.